Archmonger/ServeStatic/docs/src/contributing.md

 ## Documentation Contributions

-Ensure you have followed the [tool setup](tools.md) instructions before following the instructions below.
+Ensure you have followed the [tool setup](#tool-setup) instructions before following the instructions below.

 ### Modifying Documentation

 1. Start the `mkdocs` server by running `hatch run docs:serve`
-1. Visit http://localhost:8000/ in your preferred browser
+1. Visit [the documentation site](http://localhost:8000/) in your preferred browser
 1. Edit the documentation.
 The site will load change as documentation files change.